hoangduytran/blender-manual/manual/addons/rigging/rigify/feature_sets.rst

 Feature Sets
 ************

-Rigify allows third party developers to implement sub-add-ons, called *Feature Sets*, which can provide new :doc:`Meta-Rigs </addons/rigging/rigify/metarigs>` and :doc:`Rig Types </addons/rigging/rigify/rig_types/index>`.
+Rigify allows third party developers to implement sub-addons, called *Feature Sets*, which can provide new :doc:`Meta-Rigs </addons/rigging/rigify/metarigs>` and :doc:`Rig Types </addons/rigging/rigify/rig_types/index>`.
 Similar to regular add-ons, they can be installed from zip-files through Rigify settings.